 JERRY REESE AND BEN MCADOO ON WFAN…

-New York Giants General Manager Jerry Reese and Head Coach Ben McAdoo were interviewed on WFAN Radio on Monday.
-The audio from both interviews is available at CBS New York’s website:
+New York Giants General Manager Jerry Reese and Head Coach Ben McAdoo were interviewed on WFAN regarding the team’s performance in last week’s NFL Draft.
+The audio of the interviews is available at CBS New York’s website.

 MEDIA Q&A WITH GENERAL MANAGER JERRY REESE: (Video)